linz/geostore/.github/ISSUE_TEMPLATE/bug_report.md

 <!-- Steps, sample datasets, config and commands/or steps to reproduce the behavior.

-1. Do '...'
+1. Do …
-2. Run '....'
+1. Run `…`

-3. See error
+What did you expect to happen?
+[Describe the expected result]

-Try to include any stack traces or debugging info.
+What actually happened?
+[Describe the actual outcome]

 -->